jersson/api-testing-example/README.md

   Time:        2.269 s
 ```

-## how to generate coverage report
+## how to generate the coverage report
 We're using [istanbul](https://istanbul.js.org/) and it's included with Jest, you can run this npm script:
 ```
   $ npm run coverage